ibabushkin/ibabushkin.github.io/sources/0x05 - Rust.md

 I got more practise with the language (more on my projects in that realm later).
 Now it also makes sense that iterators of different types are structs - they are lazy.
 This was unexpected given my Haskell background, where such things are included in the type system itself, but it is good to know.
-I also feel that I am getting close to understanding the more complex/involved concepts in the language (lifetimes for instance).
+I also feel that I am getting closer to understanding the more complex/involved concepts in the language (lifetimes for instance).
 (So I am fighting the borrow checker less and less, instead I fight tooling and library infrastructure - as I said, I will elaborate on that later).
 Other things like generics